 Networking the access point using a DHCP-enabled router automatically assigns an IP address, simplifying network setup.
-The network connection allows the access point to share data with networked components and enables wireless control of the transmitters.
-To manually assign an IP address to the access point, use Wireless Workbench 6.
+The network connection allows the access point to share data with networked components and enables wireless control of the devices.
+To manually assign an IP address to the access point, use Wireless Workbench.

 Pressing the reset button located on the bottom of the housing restores the access point to the following settings: